scheemik/unox/README.md

 * Scripts for downloading ERA5 data and creating Unet input files and more information about the input file format are in the `datafiles/` directory.
 Data are currently stored on animus-c.

 ### 3. Code usage
 Examples of usage of the code are provided in `test_unet.py`, based on the notebook `example_code.ipynb`.
 A sample script for running on Mist is `test_unet.sh`.
+This is a test.

 ### Reference for Chinese version
 [^1]: He, T.-L.; Jones, D. B. A.; Miyazaki, K; Bowman, K. W.; Jiang, Z.; Chen, X; Li, R.; Zhang, Y; Li, K. [Inverse modeling of Chinese NOx emissions using deep learning: Integrating in situ observations with a satellite-based chemical reanalysis](https://acp.copernicus.org/preprints/acp-2022-251/). *Atmospheric Chemistry and Physics*, 2022.